Get started React Native

 .
 To set up the necessary dependencies, consult the official documentation for both tools.

-We don't currently support React Native's New Architecture, so you must ensure you are using React Native 0.75.4 or earlier, and have the new architecture disabled.
+We don't currently support React Native's new architecture.
+You must ensure you are using React Native 0.75.4 or earlier, and have the new architecture disabled.

 - RN CLI